akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ## Rounding

-Round measurements values, choosing from `Round`, `Round up` & `Round down` and define the number - up to 12 - digits after the decimal separator (only available for measurement attributes used as a source).
+Round measurements values, choosing from `Round`, `Round up` & `Round down` and define the number of digits - up to 12 - after the decimal separator (only available for measurement attributes used as a source).
 ![Rounding](../img/TailoredExport_Operation_Rounding.png)

 ## Concatenation